INTERSECTIONS

 Timeframe: February 2022 – January 2026

-The role of norms and governance in transdisciplinary research settings of emerging technologies
+Doctoral Thesis: norms and governance in transdisciplinary research settings of emerging technologies

 Doctoral candidate: Helena Winiger